About the Minor

 The Latina/Latino Studies Minor is an excellent opportunity to augment your education with an understanding of the fastest growing ethnic group in the U.S. Students majoring in Marketing, Liberal Studies, Criminal Justice, Psychology, Anthropology, Latin American Area Studies, and other majors enhance their career prospects with a Latina/Latino Studies minor.

 The 24-unit Latina/Latino Studies minor program detailed below requires 9 units of core courses, 9 units of distributed courses, and 6 units of electives.
-Latina/Latino Studies majors and minors acquire a substantive body of knowledge about Latino peoples, histories, cultures and contemporary social issues and problems.
-They gain the necessary skills to think, read, and communicate critically and creatively in diverse multicultural situations.
+Latina/Latino Studies majors and minors acquire a substantive body of knowledge about Latina/Latino peoples, histories, cultures and contemporary social issues.
+They gain the necessary skills to read, communicate, and think critically and creatively in diverse multicultural situations.
 They are able to systematically collect, construct and deconstruct, analyze and interpret information and data using multiple methods and models, multiple perspectives and paradigms.

-Every minor must take three core courses......9 units
+Every minor must take three core courses.
+The first two are:

 - LTNS 215 Introduction to Latina/Latino Studies *

-- LTNS 410 Seminar on Latina Women and Gender
+- LTNS 410 Seminar on Gender and Latinas/Latinos

 - One LTNS course chosen from the Arts and Humanities list